 When VO2 max pace, and the corresponding heart rates, have been established the coach and athlete can develop a chart with a variety of percentages to meet their training needs.
-Heart monitors provide a method to measure effort, or intensity, more accurately then just asking the athlete how they feel.
+Heart monitors provide a method to measure effort, or intensity, more accurately than just asking the athlete how they feel.
 An athlete planning to do a recovery run away from the track at 65% VO2 maximum pace usually has to guess at the pace or go by how he feels.
-With many highly motivated athletes this recovery run turns into another tough training session and the objective for the workout is lost.
-The heart monitor is a great tool for the over ambitious athlete.
+With many highly motivated athletes, this recovery run turns into another tough training session and the objective for the workout is lost.
+A heart monitor is a great tool for the over-ambitious athlete.

 This article first appeared in: